Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Is listing day trading profitable?

-To improve your chances of success, remember these key principles:
+To improve your chances of success:

-Avoid chasing hype
+Avoid chasing market hype

-Follow a structured trading strategy
+Follow a well-structured trading strategy

-Use proper risk management
+Practice proper risk management

 Comments